How to use Filmustage

 • Shift + up to scroll to the top of the page

-• Script – this is the script text we have just discussed
+• Script – the script text we have just discussed.

-• Summary – by clicking this tab, you can see a report that includes all categories and elements mentioned in every scene.
-When you are here you can also switch between the whole script summary and scene-by-scene view (Full script/ One scene button).
-The summary of the entire project can be saved as a PDF report.
+• Summary – report that includes all categories and elements mentioned in every scene.
+When you are here, you can switch between the whole script summary and scene-by-scene view (Full Script/One Scene toggle).
+The summary of the entire project can be saved as a PDF report file.

 Script Summary screen